minio/docs/source/reference/minio-mc/mc-mirror.rst

 .. note::

    :mc:`mc mirror` only synchronizes the current object without any version information or metadata.
-   To synchronize an object's version history and metadata, consider using :mc:`mc replicate` or :mc:`mc admin replicate`.
+   To synchronize an object's version history and metadata, consider using :mc:`mc replicate` for :ref:`bucket replication <minio-bucket-replication-serverside>` or :mc:`mc admin replicate` for :ref:`site replication <minio-site-replication-overview>`.

 .. tab-set::